 The issuance of 1,287,501 additional shares in the Merger will increase the number of our shares of common stock outstanding without increasing our net worth.
-As a result, the pro forma book value per share as of June 30, 2001 will decline by \$0.52 per share and current stockholders will experience a 7.0% dilution of their current ownership interest.
+As a result, the pro forma book value per share as of September 30, 2001, as also adjusted for the effects of our common stock offering we completed as of November 7, 2001 (assuming the underwriter's allotment is not exercised), will decline by \$0.39 per share and current stockholders will experience a 5.0% dilution of their current ownership interest in our company.